 Water, water, everywhere / Nor any drop to drink.
 Samuel Taylor Coleridge—poet, critic, opium addict—wrote his Rime of the Ancient Mariner in 1798, a time when long poems still began with a short synopsis called the “Argument.”
 I have always loved Coleridge’s weird poem, with its archaic language recalling medieval travel stories, and its globetrotting narrative reaching back to Odysseus and the recent tales of Captain Cook, and forward to the imperial age to come.
 In subsequent editions, Coleridge would edit out some of the antique language, bowing to pressure from adherents of his friend and colleague William Wordsworth, who promised the world a people’s poetry in the preface to Coleridge and Wordsworth’s seminal Romantic collection Lyrical Ballads.

 The poem, which immortalized the albatross as a figure of speech, has recently been modernized in much more interesting ways, through the Brooklyn Academy of Music’s “Record Your Rime,” an open reading by over two-dozen individuals in collaboration with the Poetry Foundation’s Record-a-Poem project.
-The video excerpt above sets snippets of the readings to animation by Nathan Gelgud and Katie Positerry.
+The video excerpt below sets snippets of the readings to animation by Nathan Gelgud and Katie Positerry.
 Listen to all of the “Record Your Rime” readings here.